tidepool-org/blip/README.md

 $ npm link ../viz/
 ```

-And start the build in watch mode:
+Then in this viz/ directory, start the build in watch mode:

 ```bash
 $ npm start